| (one synonym : Botys celsalis Walker, 1859) SPILOMELINAE, CRAMBIDAE, PYRALOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 Control of the pest is possible using various insecticides.

-The species is found over south-east Asia, including:
+The species has been found over south-east Asia, including:

 as well as in Australia in: